 What Are the Warning Signs of a Carbon Monoxide Leak?

-Carbon monoxide (CO) is referred to as the “silent killer” for a reason.
-It’s invisible, scentless and hard to recognize without the right tools.
-If it accumulates in your home, it can quickly become a serious hazard for you and your family.
-So, how do you guard against something you can’t find with your senses?
+Carbon monoxide (CO) is known as the “silent killer” for a reason.
+It’s invisible, scentless and difficult to recognize without the right tools.
+If it collects in your home, it can swiftly pose a serious threat for you and your family.
+So, how do you stay safe against something you can’t see, smell or taste?

 The key is to use carbon monoxide detectors.
-These alarms are your first line of defense, notifying you of the presence of CO gas before the situation gets dangerous.
-But other than a detector going off, how can you tell if there’s a carbon monoxide leak in your home?
-These are 10 signs to watch out for.
+These alarms are the initial line of defense, notifying you of the presence of CO gas before the situation gets dangerous.
+But besides a detector going off, how can you know if there’s a carbon monoxide leak in your home?
+Here are 10 warning signs to watch out for.

 1. Condensation on Windows Closest to Appliances

-If you see heavy condensation on your windows, namely near a combustion-based system like a gas fireplace, this could suggest that ventilation isn’t working properly.
-While condensation by itself may not mean CO, this still warrants investigation.
+If you see lots of condensation on your windows, namely near a fuel-burning appliance like a gas fireplace, this could indicate that ventilation isn’t working properly.
+While condensation by itself may not mean CO, this still should be checked out.

 2. Yellow or Brown Stains